sahilswaroop99/ResourceEventHandler/README.md

 - Dependencies: Gson library (`gson-2.8.6.jar`), JUnit and Hamcrest libraries (`junit-4.13.2.jar`, `hamcrest-core-1.3.jar` for testing)

 ## Setup and Run
-Refer to the Commands to run txt file for details to compile and run
+Refer to the Commands to run "Command to Compile and Run.txt" file for details to compile and run